School Mental Health Resources

 Check out our collection of school mental health resources, including school mental health news articles, reports, webinars and more!

-Please note that this page is currently under development and we plan to add many more helpful resources by May 2019.
+Please note that this page is currently under development and we plan to add many more helpful resources soon.

 Child Trends recently published a study that found that students, educators, and state-level policymakers across the nation believe that supporting mental health and cultivating strong relationships are fundamental for building healthy schools.
 Please click here to access the PDF document.

 This guidance includes examples of approaches for mental health and substance use disorder (SUD) related treatment services in schools, and describes some of the Medicaid state plan benefits and other Medicaid authorities that states may use to cover mental health and SUD related treatment services.
 Additionally, the guidance summarizes best practice models to facilitate implementation of quality, evidence-based comprehensive mental health and SUD related services for students.
 Please click HERE for the document.

 Educational outcomes associated with school behavioral health interventions: A Review of the Literature

 The National Center for School Mental Health at the University of Maryland School of Medicine conducted a literature review that compiles findings from multiple studies over the last 17 years that show the academic benefits of school behavioral health programs and frameworks.

 K-12 Toolkit for Mental Health Promotion & Suicide Prevention